Socialist Federal Republic of Yugoslavia: Informbiro period

 The Tito–Stalin, or Yugoslav–Soviet split, took place in the spring and early summer of 1948.
 Its title pertains to Tito, at the time the Yugoslav Prime Minister (President of the Federal Assembly), and Soviet Premier Joseph Stalin.
 In the West, Tito was thought of as a loyal Communist leader, second only to Stalin in the Eastern Bloc.
 However, having largely liberated itself with only limited Red Army support, Yugoslavia steered an independent course and was constantly experiencing tensions with the Soviet Union.
 Yugoslavia and the Yugoslav government considered themselves allies of Moscow, while Moscow considered Yugoslavia a satellite and often treated it as such.
 Previous tensions erupted over a number of issues, but after the Moscow meeting, an open confrontation was beginning.
-Next came an exchange of letters directly between the Communist Party of the Soviet Union (CPSU), and the KPJ.
+Next came an exchange of letters directly between the Communist Party of the Soviet Union (CPSU), and the Communist Party of Yugoslavia (KPJ).
 In the first CPSU letter of 27 March 1948, the Soviets accused the Yugoslavs of denigrating Soviet socialism via statements such as "socialism in the Soviet Union has ceased to be revolutionary".
 It also claimed that the KPJ was not "democratic enough", and that it was not acting as a vanguard that would lead the country to socialism.
 The Soviets said that they "could not consider such a Communist party organization to be Marxist-Leninist, Bolshevik".
 The letter also named a number of high-ranking officials as "dubious Marxists" (Milovan Đilas, Aleksandar Ranković, Boris Kidrič, and Svetozar Vukmanović-Tempo) inviting Tito to purge them, and thus cause a rift in his own party.
 Communist officials Andrija Hebrang and Sreten Žujović supported the Soviet view.
 Tito, however, saw through it, refused to compromise his own party, and soon responded with his own letter.
 The KPJ response on 13 April 1948 was a strong denial of the Soviet accusations, both defending the revolutionary nature of the party and re-asserting its high opinion of the Soviet Union.
 However, the KPJ noted also that "no matter how much each of us loves the land of socialism, the Soviet Union, he can in no case love his own country less".
 In a speech, the Yugoslav Prime Minister stated: